MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## 🔧 Android Setup

 Before proceeding, please make sure you are using the latest version of the plugin.
-The reason for this is that since version 3.0.1+4, the amount of setup needed has been reduced.
-Previously, applications needed changes done to the `AndroidManifest.xml` file and there was a bit more setup needed for release builds.
-If for some reason, your application still needs to use an older version of the plugin then make use of the release tags to refer back to older versions of readme.
+Note that there have been differences in the setup depending on the version of the plugin used.
+Please make use of the release tags to refer back to older versions of readme.
+Applications that schedule notifications should pay close attention to the [AndroidManifest.xml setup](#androidmanifestxml-setup) section of the readme since Android 14 has brought about some behavioural changes.

 ### Gradle setup